nocalhost/nocalhost.github.io/docs/config/config-dev-devcontainer.md

 # Development Container

-Before entering the development mode (`DevMode`), Nocalhost will use the development image (`DevImage`) to start a new container in the specified POD.
+Before entering the development mode (`DevMode`), Nocalhost will replace the specified container's image with the development image (`DevImage`), and then change the container's name to `nocalhost-dev`.
 This container is called `Development Container（DevContainer）`

 You can use the [Nocalhost Standard DevImage](https://github.com/nocalhost/dev-container) provided by us or customize by yourself.